Gift acceptance policy

 Policy statement

-This policy summarizes the documentation, signatories, and processes required for Lyric Opera of Chicago (hereinafter referred to a "Lyric") to accept a gift or bequest.
+This policy summarizes the documentation, signatories, and processes required for Lyric Opera of Chicago (hereinafter referred to as “Lyric”) to accept a gift or bequest.
 All gifts are to be accepted in accordance with the policy statements set forth herein.

 Lyric is a non-profit corporation, exempt from federal income taxation pursuant to Internal Revenue Code Section 501(c)(3), and gifts to Lyric may be tax-deductible to the extent allowed by law.
 As such, the acceptance of a gift or bequest may have financial or legal consequences.
 To mitigate these consequences, this document outlines Lyric’s gift acceptance policy.

-The Gift Acceptance Policy is subject to change by action of the Executive Committee of the Board of Directors, and this policy is intended to complement and integrate with existing policies established by the Executive Committee of the Board of Directors.
+This Gift Acceptance Policy is subject to change by action of the Executive Committee of the Board of Directors, and this policy is intended to complement and integrate with existing policies established by the Executive Committee of the Board of Directors.

 The Gift Acceptance Policy shall be interpreted within the context of the following overarching principles: